Rhodiola

 Helps reduce the negative impact of stress on the body

-Rhodiola is recognized for its key role in reducing and managing daily stress.*
+Rhodiola is known for its key role in reducing stress and managing stress on a daily basis.*

-It is considered an adaptogenic plant, meaning it is believed to increase the body's ability to cope with various stressors, regardless of their nature.
+It is considered an adaptogenic plant, meaning that it increases the body's ability to cope with various types of stress, regardless of their nature.
 Numerous studies have been conducted on Rhodiola since the 1960s.
-In 2009, a clinical trial demonstrated a significant improvement in the condition of individuals suffering from stress-induced fatigue.
+In 2009, a clinical trial showed a significant improvement in the condition of people suffering from stress-related fatigue.

-*At a dosage of 100 mg of dry plant equivalent per ampoule in the Griffonia Rhodiola product.
+*At a dosage of 100 mg dry plant equivalent per ampoule in the product Griffonia Rhodiola.

 Improves blood circulation